Norm Nelson was President of

 of radio talk shows and by other international media for his insights into

 world events.
-He has appeared on television in Iraq, Iran, Australia and
+He appeared on television in Iraq, Iran, Australia and

-New Zealand, and recently on Marrakesh Regional Radio in Morocco.
+New Zealand, and on Marrakesh Regional Radio in Morocco.
 The

 contributor to numerous books, magazines and journals.
-He is also a
+He was a

 frequent speaker at churches, colleges, universities, schools and